avcoder/unit07-lesson01/slides.md

 1. Use [excalidraw](https://excalidraw.com/) to draw a simple diagram of the architecture of our Express/MongoDB/EJS app
 2. Now draw a 2nd diagram of the architecture of an Express (JSON API)/MongoDB/React app
-3. Once done, click "Share" > Export to Link > Copy link, then paste it in chat for all to see
+3. Once done, click "Share" > Export to Link > Copy link, then paste it in chat

 ---
 transition: slide-left